ricardovw/tsprism/README.md

 ```

 ## Expect
 The main assertion wrapper for our type test cases.
-It needs to be assigned to a type and takes in a type which returns a boolean as argument `T`.
+It needs to be assigned to a type for the TS compiler.
+It takes in a type which returns a boolean as argument `T`.

 ```TS
 import { Expect } from 'tsprism'